StellerSecurity/Steller.Phone.NotesApp/README.md

 Up-coming features:
 - Possible to export notes and upload them to a new device.
 [Requires the decryption keys, if there is any set].
 - If a note has a lock, and it has been unlocked - but the user is inactive x time, the app should automaticly unlock the note.
 If the user has notes app password, it already does for the whole app.

+Sources:
+The app "Steller - Notes" will be availabile on Aptoide, Fdroid, Google store and Apple store.

 Install: